Updated April 16, 2021

 - Place a pinwheel around their living space.

 Olfactory enrichment is often overlooked when considering ducks.
-However, studies have shown that many domestic birds have a developed sense of smell, and providing ducks access to certain smells may contribute to feelings of safety.If you need to transfer a duck to a new living space, add a bit of soiled bedding from their previous space.
+However, studies have shown that many domesticated birds have a developed sense of smell, and providing ducks access to certain smells may contribute to feelings of safety.If you need to transfer a duck to a new living space, add a bit of soiled bedding from their previous space.

 Other olfactory enrichment opportunities may include: